vinaywadhwa/just-watch-voice/README.md

 ## ⚛ Features
 - Find where to stream your favourite movies and tv shows in an instant.
-- No more logging into each of netflix, Prime Video et al to check where a movie or tv-show is available.
+- No more logging into each of Netflix, Prime Video et al to check where a movie or tv-show is available.
 - Direct, one-shot Invocation for Alexa (Google Home soon) - Eg: "Alexa, ask Just Watch to search for The Matrix"

 ## 🛠 Setup your location: